-Schrum discloses this limitation for the reasons discussed in Section X.A.1.i.
+Schrum discloses this limitation, as discussed in Section X.A.1.i.
+(Ex.
+1002, ¶¶151-52.)

-Schrum discloses this limitation for the reasons discussed in Section X.A.1.ii.
+Schrum discloses this limitation, as discussed in Section X.A.1.ii.
+(Ex.
+1002, ¶153.)

-iii) [1.b] "comprising an open reading frame encoding a betacoronavirus (BetaCoV) S protein or S protein subunit;"
+iii) [1.b] "comprising an open reading frame encoding a betacoronavirus (BetaCoV) S protein or S protein subunit"

 Schrum discloses this limitation, as discussed in Section X.A.1.iii.
 As yet another exemplary teaching, Schrum in view of Yang discloses or suggests this limitation.
 (Ex.
-1002, ¶¶143-46.)
+1002, ¶154-55.)

-Schrum discloses modified mRNA molecules encoding an immunogen and their use in a vaccine "to elicit or provoke an immune response in an organism."
+Schrum discloses modified mRNA molecules encoding an immunogen.
+Schrum discusses using "mRNA molecules . . . to elicit or provoke an immune response in an organism."
 (Ex.
 1009, ¶340.)
-Schrum provides that "the modified nucleic acid molecules and/or mmRNA of the invention may encode an immunogen . . .[, which] may be delivered to a vertebrate in a dose amount large enough to be immunogenic to the vertebrate."
+Schrum provides that "the modified nucleic acid molecules and/or mmRNA of the invention may encode an immunogen . . .[, which] may be delivered to a vertebrate in a dose amount large enough to be immunogenic to the vertebrate.
 (Id., ¶342.)

 Yang discloses that a "DNA vaccine encoding the spike (S) glycoprotein of the SARS-CoV induces T cell and neutralizing antibody responses, as well as protective immunity."
 (Ex.
 1011 at 561.)
-Yang teaches that administration of the SARS-CoV spike protein-encoding nucleic acid vaccine reduced viral replication "by more than six orders of magnitude in the lungs of mice vaccinated" with the nucleic acid vaccine.
+Administration of the SARS-CoV spike protein-encoding nucleic acid vaccine reduced viral replication "by more than six orders of magnitude in the lungs of mice vaccinated" with the nucleic acid vaccine.
 (Id.)
 In addition, "a 60- to 300-fold reduction of virus titre in the nasal turbinates was also observed" upon delivery of the SARS-CoV spike protein-encoding DNA vaccine described in Yang.
 (Id. at 562.)
-The immunostimulatory results obtained in Yang via administration of a nucleic acid vaccine encoding the SARS-CoV spike protein, consistent with the knowledge that the spike protein had "been selected as an important target for vaccine and anti-viral development," provided good reason for a POSA to incorporate such protein as the encoded immunogen in the mRNA vaccine disclosed in Schrum.
+The results obtained in Yang provided good reason for a POSA to incorporate the SARS-CoV spike protein as the encoded immunogen in the mRNA vaccine of Schrum.
 (Ex.
-1031 at 229; Ex.
-1002, ¶146.)
+1002, ¶157.)